 My personal purpose is to draw, paint and use fiber effortlessly and often using the sensual and textural colors while imagining, creating, investigating the narrative- mine and ours- (individual and collective) through a variety of line and color.

 ART IS THE SOLUTION TO SOCIAL PROBLEMS

 I consider myself a socially engaged artist, specializing in painting, drawing and fiber arts but prefer the Social Practice of the creative spirit to build community while making art and bringing the voice of the marginalized to the forefront.
 In individual and group settings my specialties include trauma-informed practices with an emphasis on creativity, These are the foundation to creating transformative experiences using art as the method.

 Image shown: Volunteering with students from a school evacuated from Paradise and Magalia after the Camp Fire destroyed the towns and outer communities in Butte County

-Bobbie facilitates sensoral group experiences combing art & literature to build community in circles that engages all populations.
+Bobbie facilitates sensoral group experiences combining aesthetic imagery and text to build community in circles that engages all populations.

 Contact her via email or phone to participate in the weaving of people together, one thread at a time to create the fabric of community.